Forestry at Grays Harbor College

 GHC Forestry Associate’s Program

 The majority of those who receive an associate's degree in forestry at GHC are white.
-Around 82% fell into this category, which is below average for this degree.
-GHC does a better job with serving racial-ethnic minorities than the typical school does.
-Its associate's program in forestry graduates 2% more racial-ethnic minorities than the nationwide average.*
+Around 73% fell into this category, which is typical for this degree.

 The following table and chart show the race/ethnicity for students who recently graduated from Grays Harbor College with a associate's in forestry.